Every clip leaves a receipt. Every likeness claim is signed.

 Broadcast-grade provenance

-Networks accepting generated B-roll get the C2PA manifest and a Hive countersignature in the same envelope.
-Two checks, one verifier.
+A network that accepts generated B-roll gets the C2PA manifest and a Hive signature in the same package.
+You run two checks through one verifier.

 Deepfake refusal at the operator